Demographics of the United States: Current vital statistics

 According to the U.S. Census Bureau, in 2021, the population of the United States grew at a slower rate than in any other year since the country's founding.
 The U.S. population grew only 0.1% from the previous year before.
-The United States' population has grown by less than one million people for the first time since 1937, with the lowest numeric growth since at least 1900, when the Census Bureau began yearly population estimates.
+The U.S. population has grown by less than one million people for the first time since 1937, with the lowest numeric growth since at least 1900, when the Census Bureau began yearly population estimates.
 Apart from the previous few years, when population growth plummeted to historically low levels, the slowest pace of increase in the twentieth century occurred between 1918 and 1919, when the influenza epidemic and World War I were both in full swing.
 Slower population growth has been the norm in the United States for some years, owing to lower fertility and net international migration, as well as rising mortality from an aging population.

 To put it another way, since the mid-2010s, births and net international migration have been dropping while deaths have risen.
 These trends have a cumulative effect of reduced population increase.

 The COVID-19 pandemic has accelerated this trend, resulting in a historically slow population increase in 2021.

 The growth rate is 0.1% as estimated for 2021.

 The birth rate is 11.0 births/1,000 population, as of 2020.
 This was the lowest birth rate since records began.
 There were 3,613,647 births in 2020, this was the lowest number of births since 1980.